July 4, 2018

 Trainer

 One thing is clear: pure e-learning will not be able to replace traditional training and education even in twenty years.
-We need human contact to guide participants individually and personally.
-But wait – digital learning formats also have their advantages!
+We need human contact to accompany participants individually and personally.
+But wait – digital learning methods also have their advantages!
 Find out now how e-learning can help you in training or coaching.

-Since 2006, the term e-learning has been a fixed part of the Duden dictionary.
-According to Wikipedia, the first learning machine was probably invented as early as 1588: in the form of the mechanical book wheel, which allowed the user to view individual books without moving from their place.
+Since 2006, the term e-learning has been a fixed part of the Duden.
+According to Wikipedia, the first learning machine was probably invented as early as 1588: in the form of the mechanical book wheel, where the user could view individual books without moving from their seat.
 We see that people have been trying to make learning easier through machines for hundreds of years.

-Today, the term 'e-learning' – the abbreviation for the English electronic learning – refers to any learning format that uses electronic or digital media.
+Today, the term “e-learning” – the short form of the English electronic learning – refers to any form of learning in which electronic or digital media are used.
 Many active trainers and coaches criticize e-learning as a substitute for traditional face-to-face learning.

 5 Reasons Against E-Learning

-At events such as the Petersberger Trainer Days or the BDVT Camp, we continually hear concerns from trainers about pure e-learning.
-Even in future scenarios from specialist magazines like Training aktuell, e-learning is only a part of the education of tomorrow.
+At events like the Petersberg Trainer Days or the BDVT Camp, we repeatedly hear concerns from trainers about pure e-learning.
+Even in future scenarios from professional magazines like Training aktuell, e-learning is only part of tomorrow's education.

 The five most common reasons against pure e-learning are: